 - Other criteria as determined by the Admissions Committee for the particular course

 - Must be earned within the last ten years from his/her date of matriculation

 - Greek or Hebrew courses must have been taken within the last two years from his/her date of matriculation.

 Integrated Reflection requirement

 Integrated Reflection (IR) is the equivalent of the thesis/project in the MA program.
 The IR is a core requirement and it is credited and graded as courses are.

-The complete and detailed purpose and process of the IR is described in the Integrated Reflection Handbook on the TCM website.
+The complete and detailed purpose and process of the IR is described in the Integrated Reflection Handbook.
 The IR consists of various annual reports and surveys from the student’s ministry area and concludes with a final paper.
 The reports and surveys have an appointed annual time frame for online submission, with specific deadlines.

 The student cannot graduate without a complete IR and an acceptable final paper.